Dig This: How to Get Your Dog to Stop Digging

 - At the roots of trees or shrubs.

 What to do

-- Search for signs of burrowing animals, then use safe, humane methods to fence them out, exclude them, or make your yard or garden unattractive.
+Search for signs of burrowing animals, then use safe, humane methods to fence them out, exclude them or make your yard or garden unattractive to them.

-- Your dog doesn't have a shelter such as a dog house or her shelter is exposed to the hot sun or cold winds.
+- Your dog doesn't have a shelter or their shelter is too hot or cold.

-- Your dog is lying in the holes she digs.
+- Your dog lies in the holes they dig.